jbqueru/sqz/README.md

 stored as a bitmap, or as hierarchical bitmaps (where the number of levels and the width of each chunk are parameters).

+### Somewhere between Huffman and Arithmetic

+Taking the extreme example of a dictionary with 2 input symbols, Huffman obviously offers no compression.

+Now, taking inspiration from Arithmetic coding, we can take the probabilities P0 and P1 of the two symbols, and make guesses about the probabilities of pairs of symbols, where the probability of 00 is assumed to be P0^2, that of 01 and 10 to be P0*P1, and that of 11 to be P1^2.

+However, unless the data is perfectly shuffled, it's more efficient to run Huffman on pairs of symbols directly.

+That can be extended beyond pairs of symbols as needed, based on the number of distinct symbols and the size of the input.

 ### Canonical Huffman